agathoklisx/libved/README.md

-   But it would also be nice (besides to fix bugs) if i could reserve sometime to fix the tabwidth stuff, which is something i do not have the slightest will to do, because i hate tabs in code (nothing is perfect in this life)- a tab in my humble opinion it should be used in the cases where is significant, like a delimiter in csv files, or in the Makefile's; the way it is being used by the coders is an abuse.
+   But it would also be nice (besides to fix bugs) if i could reserve sometime to fix the tabwidth stuff, which is something i do not have the slightest will to do, because i hate tabs in code (nothing is perfect in this life)- a tab in my humble opinion it should be used in the cases where is significant, as a delimiter, or in the Makefile's; the way it is being used by the coders is an abuse (imho).
-   So, i'd rather give my time (with low priority though) to split those two different concepts (though I should fix this thing!!!)
+   So, i'd rather give my time (with low priority though) to split those two different concepts (though I should fix this thing!!! [update: and should be fixed, as from the first (hard physical and mentally) days of September of 2019).

    The first level or better the zero level, the actual editor code:

    - inserting/deleting lines (this should meet or extend ed specifications)

    - line operations where line as:
-     An array of characters that provide information or methods about the actual num bytes used to consist each character and the utf8 representation.
+     An array of characters that provide information or methods about the actual num bytes used to consist each character, the utf8 representation and the width of that character.

      Line operations: inserting/deleting/replacing..., based on that type.